cicada-lang/xvm/docs/diary/2023-10-20-initial-plan.md

 - Two stacks, value stack and return stack.
 - Indirect threaded code interpreter.
 - No GC, use explicit memory management.
-- Every value is a 64 bits number.
+- Every value is 64 bits number.

 # Additions to forth